The Alkaline Water Company Inc. (WTER) is ready for next Episode as it posted an annual sales of 60,600 K - News Daemon

 Technical Analysis of The Alkaline Water Company Inc. (WTER)

-The latest stats from [The Alkaline Water Company Inc., WTER] show that its last 5-days average volume of 0.96 million was superior to 0.81 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 6.57%.
+The Alkaline Water Company Inc. (NASDAQ: WTER) saw its 5-day average volume 1.22 million, a positive change from its year-to-date volume of 0.82 million.
+As of the previous 9 days, the stock’s Stochastic %D was 9.05%.
 Additionally, its Average True Range was 0.02.

 The Alkaline Water Company Inc. (NASDAQ: WTER) Key Stats